JOINT FLUID THERAPY

 (“Chicken Shots / “Rooster Juice”)

 The American College of Rheumatology recommends a sequence of treatments depending on the severity of pain caused by osteoarthritis (OA).
-It begins with simple exercise, dietary changes, weight loss if appropriate and over-the-counter medications.
-When these are no longer adequate, Joint Fluid Therapy (JFT) or Hyaluronic Acid (HA), treatments should be considered as an another conservative treatment.
+It begins with a simple exercise, dietary changes, weight loss if appropriate and over-the-counter medications.
+When these are no longer adequate, (JFT) joint fluid therapy or Hyaluronic Acid (HA), treatments should be considered as another conservative treatment.
 If all these measures fail and if the individual is suffering both pain and function limitations then knee surgery should be considered and investigated.
+Various brands of JFT are available in our office in St.Louis, Missouri, and Illinois corridor.

 Could JFT Help You?